helix-editor/helix/book/src/install.md

 To install Helix, follow the instructions specific to your operating system.
 Additionally:

-- To get the latest pre-release version of Helix, you will need to [build from source](#building-from-source).
+- To get the latest nightly version of Helix, you will need to [build from source](#building-from-source).

 - To take full advantage of Helix, install the language servers for your